top of page

 Kids feel safer when they know what to expect.
 Routines give them predictability during a month filled with changes.

-Quiet moments and calming rituals help children reset their nervous system when the season becomes “too much.”
+Quiet moments and calming rituals help children reset their nervous systems when the season becomes “too much.”

 Well-rested, well-regulated kids are better able to follow directions, transition smoothly, and enjoy the festivities.